 - Frequent feelings of peak experience and flow.

 For the average person, when unnecessary contemplation and emotionally driven thoughts flood the mind, it becomes very difficult to see things as they are.
 We tend to react less to the reality of our situation, and more to the emotional implications that we place on them.
 This reduces our ability to behave with accuracy and effectiveness, eventually accumulating into loss of direction and overwhelming confusion.

 The result is irrational behavior, unrealistic judgments, unaccomplished tasks, and lack of mental strength required to pursue fulfillment.
-Other ways to describe this condition could include depression, anxiety, and weakness.

 How to Acquire No Mind

 No mind is a mind-set that is not fixated on a certain outcome, or even occupied by thought or emotional stimulation.
 We are freeing ourselves from thoughts of anger, fear, and ego during combat, or in terms of today, typical everyday life.
 The mind becomes open to everything and extremely adaptable — always ready to perform and respond at peak level at any given moment.